HadiBeyzaee/Panda_Chemistry_Gym/README.md

 Our primary focus lies in three fundamental insertion scenarios:

-1. **Cap Insertion:** Teaching robots to accurately place caps on vials.
+1. **Vial Capping Pick and Place:** Teaching robots to accurately place caps on vials.
 2. **Vial Insertion:** Navigating the intricate process of inserting vials into different holders and racks.
 3. **Rack Insertion:** Mastering the skill of inserting racks, both empty and loaded, into their designated holders.